jmararr1/jmararr1.github.io/_posts/2022-04-15-HackTheBox-Responder-machine-Writeup.md

 ## [](#header-3) 2)    When visiting the web service using the IP address, what is the domain that we are being redirected to?

-He tenido que editar el archivo /etc/hosts porque se estaba aplicando virtual hosting, con añadir "$IP  unika.htb" ya he podido acceder a la página
+He tenido que editar el archivo /etc/hosts porque se estaba aplicando virtual hosting, con añadir "$IP  unika.htb" ya he podido acceder a la página.

 unika.htb